programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 mysql --user=root --password=the_root_password_you_wrote_down_above
 ```
-5. Set the root password to a new password.
+5. Set the root password to a **new** password.
 Write this down carefully.
+At the mysql> prompt enter this command.
 ```
-mysql> SET PASSWORD=PASSWORD('your_new_password_you_just_wrote_down');
+SET PASSWORD=PASSWORD('your_new_password_you_just_wrote_down');
 ```
 6. Restart the machine.
-After restarting the machine you may need to repeat 3.
-Start the MySQL server.
+After restarting the machine you may need to repeat step *3.
+Start the MySQL server* noted above.

 ###### MySQL Workbench downloads:
 Click on this link: [http://dev.mysql.com/downloads/workbench/](http://dev.mysql.com/downloads/workbench/).
 Scroll down and click to **Select Operating System** that matches your computer.
 If necessary, **Select OS Version**.
 Once you have done that click the blue **Download** button.
 On the download page, scroll down, you have the option of starting the download by clicking **No thanks, just start my download.**